khangtruong2252314/Freedom/README.md

 For more example, refer to <https://github.com/hieukien503/PPL-HK222/tree/main>

-### Final thing to say: never put so much effort on this assignment, 50% of the testcases is enough, since you will never get away with Harmony.
+### Final thing to say: never put so much effort on assignment, 50% of the testcases is enough, since you will never get away with Harmony.